yohaann196/xclif/README.md

 ## ExtendedIO

 ExtendedIO is Xclif's approach to transparent resource access.
 Instead of limiting CLI inputs to local file paths, ExtendedIO lets commands accept arbitrary URIs — URLs, zip archives, SSH paths, git repositories — and resolves them behind the scenes.
+The API uses dependency injection to provide a unified interface for accessing these resources.

 *Coming soon.*